 What is Greenwich Mean Time (GMT)?

 GMT stands for Greenwich Mean Time.
-It is the yearly average of the time each day when the Sun crosses the Prime Meridian at the Royal Observatory in Greenwich, London.
+It is the time zone at the Royal Observatory in Greenwich, London, which historically served as the world's primary time standard.

 Quick Answer